ml-jku/DeepRC/README.md

 ##### Real-world data with implanted signals
 This is category has the smallest dataset files and is a good starting point.
-Training a binary DeepRC classifier on datasets "0" of category "real-world data with implanted signals":
+Training a binary DeepRC classifier on dataset "0" of category "real-world data with implanted signals":
 ```bash
 python3 -m deeprc.examples.simple_cmv_with_implanted_signals 0 --n_updates 10000 --evaluate_at 2000
 ```